actionsflow/axios/README.md

                 # support escape string, use <<<${{env.TEST}}>>>
                 headers: '{ "custom-header": "value" }'

-                # Content-Type Header value, if body is json string, then content-type default value is application/json
+                # Content-Type Header value, if data is json string, then content-type default value is application/json
                 content-type: application/json

                 # Params can be passed through json object string